 What to expect during a medical abortion?

 During your medical abortion, you will take your first abortion medicine, Mifepristone, at your gynaecologist’s clinic, but they may let you take it at home as well; the medicine keeps the pregnancy from growing in your uterus.
 It functions by blocking a hormone called progesterone.
 It is rare, but some doctors prescribe methotrexate instead of Mifepristone.
 After that, you will take the second abortion medicine, Misoprostol, one to two days later at home.
 This second pill brings on cramping and bleeding to empty your uterus.
-If you are a maid 70 to 77 days into pregnancy, your gynaecologist will tell you to take a second dose even if you have been pregnant for less than 70 days.
+If you are a made 70 to 77 days into pregnancy, your gynaecologist will tell you to take a second dose even if you have been pregnant for less than 70 days.
 Some doctors prescribe you Misoprostol alone instead of Mifepristone.
 If you finally decide to get the abortion pill, be sure you want to terminate the pregnancy.
 Stopping medicines before the entire process ends can cause the unborn baby to develop severe uterine birth defects.
 The medical abortion procedure has many steps and consists of two different medicines.

 - The first abortion pill you must take is called Mifepristone, which stops the pregnancy from growing further.
 Some people may feel nauseous or even start bleeding after taking medicine, but it is not shared.
 Your gynaecologist may also give you antibiotics to take to prevent infection.